windmill-labs/windmilldocs/docs/reference.md

 ```

 Same as for the input spec of a script, you do not have to deal with the
-jsonschema directly and should use the UI builder to edit the schema.
+JSON Schema directly and should use the UI builder to edit the schema.

 ## Schedule